ACME DNS-Authenticators Screens

 ACME DNS is an advanced feature intended for network administrators or AWS professionals.
 Misconfiguring ACME DNS can prevent you from accessing TrueNAS.

-The system requires an ACME DNS Authenticator and CSR to configure ACME certificate automation.
+The system requires an ACME DNS Authenticator and CSR to configure ACME certificate automation to proceed.

 Adding a DNS Authenticator